 Japanese cherry trees can be found at various nurseries.
 The following nurseries have online stores that will ship the tree directly!

 Also, because these tree is primarily ornamental, don’t rule out an artificial tree, some of which are convincingly beautiful!

 There are varieties of Japanese cherry trees that are adapted to USDA Hardiness Zones four through nine.
 Some varieties grafted onto sour cherry rootstock are only viable in Zones four through six, while container-grown trees may even bloom in Zone nine.

-All Japanese cherry trees can tolerate hot, humid summers (like those in Japan) once they are established, but the need for chilling hours during the winter is variable.
+All Japanese cherry trees can tolerate hot, humid summers (like those in Japan) once established, but the need for chilling hours during the winter is variable.
 Experts at your local nursery will know which varieties work best for your location.